-Today I’m going to introduce yet another Wanderlust Wednesday place based to Japan and Kyoto.
-This place is mainly on my must recommend places because of its photogenic looks but also the amazing experience I had visiting there.
+Today I’m going to introduce yet another Wanderlust Wednesday place based in Japan and Kyoto.
+This pavilion is mainly on my must recommended bucket list attractions because of its photogenic looks but also because of the amazing experience I had visiting there.

-So let me recommend this place for you.
-It may seem too expensive to visit and there isn’t a lot thing to see.
-However if you want to brag with amazing photos on your Facebook wall this temple is good place to go and take the new charming selfie…
+So let me make sure you will fall in love with Golden Pavilion and add it to your Japan bucket list!
+It may seem too expensive to visit and there isn’t a lot of things to see.
+However, if you want to brag in social media using amazing photos from your Japan trip this temple is the must place to go in Kyoto and take the new charming selfie…

 Other Names: Kinkakuji

 How to get there?
 Direct buses leave from Kyoto Station

 When to go?
 I think the prettiest times to visit are when there are autumn leaves.
 Kinkakuji is open from 9AM to 5PM.
 Go early so you have enough time to get charmed by the golden wonder.